U. of Michigan reaches $490M settlement over sexual abuse

-The University of Michigan announced a $490 million settlement Wednesday with more than 1,000 people who say they were sexually assaulted by a sports doctor during his nearly four-decade career at the school.
+The University of Michigan has agreed to a $490 million settlement with more than 1,000 people who say they were sexually assaulted by a former sports doctor during his nearly four-decade career at the school

-The university said 1,050 people will share in the financial settlement, the latest in several large payouts made by American universitiesfollowing accusations of repeated sexual abuse by employees.

 Attorney Parker Stinar said the settlement was reached Tuesday night.
 The university had been in mediation to resolve multiple lawsuits by mostly men who said Dr. Robert Anderson sexually abused them during routine medical examinations.